 Firstly, security testing is mandatory for ISO 27001 certification, HIPAA, FIPS 140-2, and OWASP methodology.
 Cyber security laws hold this necessary.
 Further, the regulatory standards in compliance mandates also mention punitive fines if the rules are broken.
 Adhering to these regulations is essential to keep the security flawless.
-Since security testing is crucial for the Software Development Life Cycle, it is not a surprise that mobile app security testing is now a mandatory part of the mobile application development lifecycle.
+Since security testing is crucial for the Software Development Life Cycle, it is not a surprise that application security testing is now a mandatory part of the mobile application development lifecycle.

 Customers need to be offered a sense of trust and security to continue their brand loyalty.
 Security testing plays an important role here to help provide customers with a solid security system that promises no hacking and security breaches of their data.
 Gaining trust can go a long way in the customer-enterprise relationship.